 As DA reader, rockies, announced in a Forum post yesterday, Utah First Credit Union (Utah First) has unveiled a 22-month CD earning 5.00% APY.
 This limited-time offer can be opened with a minimum deposit of $2k, with no stated balance cap.

-Utah First’s CDs are also available as IRAs (Traditional, Roth, CESA), earning the same APYs with the same funding requirements.
+The 22-month CD is also available as an IRA Certificate (Traditional, Roth, CESA), earning the same APY with the same funding requirements.

-Headquartered in Salt Lake City, Utah First Credit Union provides a route to membership for almost any US resident with a valid Social Security number.
+Headquartered in Salt Lake City, Utah First Credit Union provides a route to membership for almost any U.S. citizen/resident alien who has a valid Social Security number.

 Easy Membership Requirement: Joining the Community Volunteers of Utah, qualifies for membership in Utah First.
 Joining Community Volunteers and the Credit Union can be done simultaneously, using the online application.
-The $5 first year Community Volunteers fee will be included in the initial deposit at Utah First.
+The first year's $5 Community Volunteers fee will be included in the initial deposit at Utah First.

 Family Relationship: Immediate family members (defined as parent, child, sibling, spouse) of current Utah First members are membership eligible.

-Applying for Utah First membership and/or opening a CD can be done online or at any of nine Utah branches located in American Fork, Farmington, Midvale, Provo, Salt Lake City (3), Sandy, and Woods Cross.
+Applying for Utah First membership and/or opening a CD can be done online or at any of nine Utah branches located in American Fork, Farmington, Midvale, Provo, Salt Lake City (2), Sandy, South Jordan, and Woods Cross.

-Membership requires a minimum initial deposit of $50 into the share savings account, and $50 is the required minimum balance.
+$5 minimum deposit at opening and $5 is the required minimum balance.

 Credit Union Overview